Jamie-Behan/Extract_in-text_citations/README.md

 ### Instances I have come across where this app will not pick up on citations:
-  1) This is an example text with an abbreviation directly followed by a citation (ABBR) (Author, 2010).

-I know this is not a common method of separating abbrevations from citaitons, but I have still seen it in papers.

-  2) All caps citations e.g: (IPCC 2019).
-  3) When parenthesis are used within citation. e.g.: (Northeast Fisheries Science Center (U.S.) 2012)
+  1) When parenthesis are used within citation. e.g.: (Northeast Fisheries Science Center (U.S.) 2012) The "Pull_cites_function.R" scripts has been updates to make fewer errors and correctly identify in-text citations under most circumstances.

 #### Please feel free to comment or let me know about any other instances where the app misses citations, as adding examples to the list will also help users be able to manually search for them after.